Gross Domestic Product (GDP) posted a

 6.4 percent growth in the first quarter of 2017.
 Manufacturing, Trade, and Other Services were the main drivers of growth for the quarter.

-Among the major sectors, Services posted a growth of
+Among the major economic sectors, Services had the fastest growth of

 LISA GRACE S. BERSALES, Ph.D.

 See more at the National Accounts of the Philippines landing page.